Yinghao-Li/HTML-save/mds/2019-04-05-Dimensionality-Reduction.md

 ### PCA Summary

 - Customary to center and scale a data set so that it has zero mean and unit variance along each feature;
-- Typically select $k$ such that residual error is small;
+- Typically select $k​$ such that residual error is small;
 - PCA is a good idea when:
   - the data forms a single point cloud in space;
   - the data is approximately Gaussian, or some other elliptical distribution;